extism/python-sdk/README.md

 [Extism](https://extism.org/) Webassembly framework.
 Install this library into your Python application host to run Extism WebAssembly guest plug-ins.

-> **Note**: :warning: This repo is 1.0 alpha version of the Python SDK and is a work in
-> progress. :warning:
->
-> This is safe and recommended to use for a new integration, however we may
-> push breaking changes until we hit 1.0 in December, 2023.

 ```python
 import extism
 import json